-Kit Development
+Kit Development#

-New to Kit Application development?
+New to Kit App development?

-If you’re new to Kit Application development, the Kit App Template Tutorial is a great starting point.
+If you’re new to Kit App development, the Kit App Template Tutorial is a great starting point.
 It provides step-by-step instructions and various templates to help you quickly create your own applications.
 You’ll be guided through key processes, like enabling streaming and containerization, with the USD Viewer

 template as a recommended first project.